Khoon Khoon

-Khoon Khoon is a 1973 Bollywood action thriller film directed by Mohammed Hussain and stars Mahendra Sandhu, Danny Denzongpa and Rekha in lead roles.
-The film is the remake of the Clint Eastwood thriller Dirty Harry.
+Khoon Khoon is a 1973 Indian Hindi-language action thriller film directed by Mohammed Hussain and stars Mahendra Sandhu, Danny Denzongpa and Rekha in lead roles.
+It is a remake of the Clint Eastwood film Dirty Harry.

 Plot

 A psychopathic killer goes on killing throughout the city.
 He terrorizes the city and throws challenge to the police force.
 A tough cop Anand investigates the case and starts hunting for the killer to save his potential victims.